How to easily enjoy the healing benefits of Vedic meditation

 “It can also result in reduced blood pressure, rates of depression and even help fight substance abuse.”

-Most importantly, don’t feel pressured to master this form of meditation, Luke says, as it may only leave you feeling more stressed.
+To get started, he says it’s important to not feel pressured to master this form of meditation as it may only leave you feeling more stressed.

 “Don’t feel like you have to block out all distractions – the doorbell might ring, but it doesn’t matter.